The 8th Annual New Hope Film Festival Script Competition will take place from July 23-August 1, 2021.

 The Festival reserves the right, at its sole discretion, to cancel any event due to severe weather, power outage or any other circumstance beyond the Festival's control.
 If an event is cancelled, the Festival will offer replacement tickets to that event and/or reschedule the event.
 Only if the Festival makes no such offer is the ticket refundable at its face value.

-Screenwriters must behave in a professional manner at the Festival at all times or risk removal from the Festival.
+Screenwriters must behave in a professional and respectful manner at the Festival at all times or risk removal from the Festival.
 A 10% courtesy discount is available on submission fees for alumni filmmakers.
 To request the discount code, alumni should email their name and the title of the previous Official Selection to the Festival.

 Terms and Conditions